 ALL NATIVES HAVE SUBSTANCE ABUSE PROBLEMS

 Thunderbird's Ancestors, for example were shrewd and tough bargainers.
 Of note: the deliberate introduction of alcohol into the negotiating mix was widespread both in Canada and the United States.
-After being given alcohol, some of Black Hawk's warriors signed away the Mississippi Valley when they had no right to do so; there were no leaders present to prevent it, including Black Hawk!
+After being given alcohol, some of Black Hawk's warriors, for example, signed away the Mississippi Valley when they had no right to do so; there were no leaders present to prevent it, including Black Hawk!

 Cultural genocide attempts using alcohol is a principle cause of great despair among Native people that resonates to this day.
 Most reserves across both Canada and the United States are at the same subsistence levels as third world countries with poverty and strife being the norm rather than the exception.
 It is little wonder that despairing people turn to artificial means to mask their fear and anger....at least for a little while, just like a lot of other Canadians with less reasons to do so!

-The Innu Settlement at Davis Inlet (now knowns by their Tribal names: Sheshatshiu and Natuashsish is probably the most dramatic example of a 'people lost'.
+The Innu Settlement at Davis Inlet (now known by their Tribal names: Sheshatshiu and Natuashsish is an example of a lost people.
+The Pine Ridge Reservation in South Dakota is another example of Native people living well below the poverty line and taking their rage out on each other - this reservation has had an ongoing difficult relationship with an unyielding American government; it suffers from a very high murder and suicide rate.
 Moreover, and most important Native women, in general, are the most marginalized of all Canadian Citizens.
-The Pine Ridge Reservation in South Dakota is another example of The People living well below the poverty line and taking their rage out on each other - this reservation has had an ongoing difficult relationship with an unyielding American government; it suffers from a very high murder and suicide rate.

-The Nez Percé are credited with raising and breeding the beautiful Appaloosa horses ("Ma Min") in the Nez Percé language.
+The Nimi'puu are credited with raising and breeding the beautiful Appaloosa horses ("Ma Min") in their language.
 Sometime beyond 1877 when their 1800 mile race for freedom led by Chief Joseph finally ended, the U.S. government to further ensure their obedience saw to it that the Appaloosa horses were given away, sold to settlers or shot (a bottle of whiskey was the bounty for each Appaloosa killed) almost to the point of extinction.
-With patience, luck and steadfast belief, the Nez Percé have been able to 're- birth' their ponies once again to generally healthy herds.
+With patience, luck and steadfast belief, the Nimi'puu have been able to 're- birth' their ponies once again to generally healthy herds.

 While wars played a part in the rapid decline of Native populations, European diseases were probably the main cause for the dramatic number of deaths in a relatively short spate of time.
 Smallpox passes through the air in droplets discharged from the nose and mouth.
 It spreads from the lungs of an infected person into the lungs of a susceptible person.
 Smallpox can survive years on the clothing and bedding used by smallpox victims.